worldbank/wb-nlp-apps/README.md

 2. Create a cleaning config based on the `/configs/cleaning/default.yml` and upload to mongodb at the `nlp/cleaning_config` collection.
 It is recommended to add some description about the configuration in the `meta` field of the configuration file.
 You can use the `/scripts/configs/load_configs_to_db.py` script to load the configuration into the database.

-3. To start the cleaning of the corpus, provide the `cleaning_config_id` of the configuration that you want to use in cleaning the documents.
+3. To start the cleaning of the corpus, run the script `scripts/cleaning/clean_docs_from_db.py`.
+Provide the `cleaning_config_id` of the configuration that you want to use in cleaning the documents.
 This assumes that all the documents in the `docs_metadata` will be cleaned.

-4. The cleaning script will store the cleaned data at `/data/corpus/cleaned/<cleaning_config_id>/<corpus>/<file_name>`.
-The `cleaning_config_id` is a parameter that will need to be provided to the script.
+The cleaning script will store the cleaned data at `/data/corpus/cleaned/<cleaning_config_id>/<corpus>/<file_name>`.
 The `file_name` and the `corpus` will be extracted from the metadata corresponding to the document in the `nlp/docs_metadata` collection.

-5. When you want to train a model, you need to first generate a valid configuration.
+4. When you want to train a model, you need to first generate a valid configuration.
 This configuration must be uploaded to mongodb under the `nlp/models_config` collection.
 You can use the `/scripts/configs/load_configs_to_db.py` script to load the configuration into the database.

-6. After the configuration is uploaded, select which cleaned documents (defined by the `cleaning_config_id`) will be used.
+5. After the configuration is uploaded, select which cleaned documents (defined by the `cleaning_config_id`) will be used.
 Also provide the `models_config_id` that will be used for the model.

 ## Instruction for contributors